Oscar the Grouch: Attributes

 Oscar can also become mobile with the help of his friend Bruno the Trashman, who carries Oscar around in his trash can.
 Bruno is a full-body costume which allows Oscar's puppeteer to manipulate Oscar while remaining hidden by the Bruno costume.
-Bruno's tenure on the show lasted from 1979-1993.
+Bruno's tenure on the show lasted from 1979 to 1993.
 Also, as seen in the Elmo's World episode "Dance", Oscar's legs can protrude from the bottom of his trash can to allow him to walk around.
 Similarly, in Christmas Eve on Sesame Street (1978), Oscar is seen ice skating.
 For several seasons, Oscar was frequently shown with his friend and pet Slimey, an orange worm.
 On occasional episodes he has mentioned leaving Sesame Street to attend "the annual Grouch convention in Syracuse, New York".

 Oscar openly admits that he does not like anything or anybody that is nice, except young human children (the only people that he can actually act nice to without facing ridicule from his fellow Grouches) as well as older fans of the show.
 The only person he liked on camera was Maria, which he would never admit.
 He once inadvertently complimented a dance that his followers, The Grouchketeers, had performed for him.
 Oscar has shown rare acts of kindness such as trying to replace Ernie's rubber duckie when Ernie had lost it.
 He also went out to find the missing Big Bird in "Christmas Eve on Sesame Street".
 He and his girlfriend Grundgetta also love each other, though their relationship is somewhat rocky.

-Oscar’s trash can
+Oscar's trash can

 While appearing to be the size of a normal trash can on the outside, Oscar's trash can is much bigger on the inside, as revealed in The Adventures of Elmo in Grouchland.
 Oscar has said it holds a farm, swimming pool, ice rink, bowling alley, and piano.
-Other items include his pet worm Slimey, his pet elephant Fluffy, his shoes, a backdoor and a dimensional gate to Grouchland USA, his hometown.
+Other items include his pet worm Slimey, his pet elephant Fluffy, his shoes, a backdoor and a gate to Grouchland USA, his hometown.